saefy/quars-application/README.md

 ## Deploy to production
 Apache Server with PHP 7.* (required)

-You can setup the project on production server by just pointing your domain.com to public/ folder and your app will be online, enjoy :).
+You can setup the project on production server by just pointing your domain.com to public/ directory and your app will be online, enjoy :).

 ## Contributing